Viewing this page on your device?

 So just “doing playdough” is not a therapy activity.
 It is how an OT uses the playdough that makes a difference to a child’s development.

-Pediatric occupational therapy is more than just planning and carrying out a session with a child.
+Pediatric occupational therapy is more than just planning and carrying out a session of fun activities with a child.

-It involves gaining a deeper understanding of the child's struggles and strengths, and then conveying that understanding to the significant people in the child's life.
+It also involves gaining a deeper understanding of the child's struggles and strengths, and then conveying that understanding to the significant people in the child's life.
+And then helping those people (parents, teachers, caregivers) to help the child get the best possible support in all areas of his/her life.

-As I write this page, it is April, which is Occupational Therapy Awareness Month in the USA and there has been much excitement and sharing among OT bloggers in the last few days!
+April is Occupational Therapy Awareness Month in the USA and there is always much excitement and sharing among OT bloggers during this month each year!

 MamaOT has written about the 5 best things about being an occupational therapist and you can read them over here.